Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Moduli spaces of Higgs bundles

-is commutative.
-The set of isomorphism classes of principal $G$-bundles is denoted by $H^1(\mathcal X, G)$ (if $G$ is abelian, $H^1(\mathcal X,G)$ is equivalent to the \'etale cohomology group with values in $G$).
+We first recall some basic facts about principal bundles (or torsors) on $\mc X$.
+Our main reference is \cite{jg}.
+For an algebraic group $G$, the set of isomorphism classes of principal $G$-bundles is denoted by $H^1(\mathcal X, G)$ (if $G$ is abelian, $H^1(\mathcal X,G)$ is equivalent to the \'etale cohomology group with values in $G$).
 For a morphism of algebraic groups $G\rightarrow H$, we have a morphism of pointed sets